servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 }
 ```

-The immutability and `IHasId<string>` implementation are totally
-optional - use them mostly because I love the idea to show
+I use records and `IHasId<string>` here solely because it's
-all the constraints explicitly.
+a good idea to show all the constraints explicitly in your APIs.
+But Fusion doesn't really care about either, so both things are
+totally optional.

 We're also going to implement two services: